Finding an independent contractor job in the United States is a great way to get started on your own while leveraging a pre-existing business model.

 Plan your earnings

 How far ahead are we?
-Consider how much you could charge per hour or per job.
+Consider how much you could charge per hourly rate or per job, reflecting the industry standards.
 Investigate the costs of providing your own healthcare insurance, sickness and vacation coverage, retirement plan, equipment, and so on.

-Put these figures into your accounting software to calculate your anticipated income.
+Input these figures into your accounting software, a crucial tool, to calculate your anticipated income.
 Do the numbers stack up?
-Only by properly planning will you know whether it’s time to go it alone.
+Only by properly planning will you know whether it's time to go it alone.
 Before making a final decision, it may be beneficial to consult with a financial expert.

 How do you begin independent contractor jobs?